 - Screening evaluation for patients with suspected DVT

 - Ultrasound guided central line placement

 Journal club meetings are held throughout the year.
-Articles from Annals of Emergency Medicine as well as articles selected for their contribution to emergency medicine evidence based knowledge are discussed.
-A 12-month rotating curriculum covering EBM concepts will be part of the Journal Club to insure that major core topics are covered.
+Articles from Annals of Emergency Medicine as well as articles selected for their contribution to emergency medicine evidence-based knowledge are discussed.
+A 12-month rotating curriculum covering EBM concepts will be part of the Journal Club to ensure that major core topics are covered.
 Journal club meetings are held in personal residences of faculty members.
 The hope is to provide an inviting and relaxing atmosphere to spawn academic debate and interesting discussions.